Alejogb1/job-board/blog-data/can-laravel-sail-be-installed-without-php-and-composer.md

 id: "can-laravel-sail-be-installed-without-php-and-composer"
 ---

-Okay, let's tackle this.
-It's a question I've encountered a few times, often in less-than-ideal initial setups.
+,  It's a question I've encountered a few times, often in less-than-ideal initial setups.
 The short answer is: technically, no, Laravel Sail cannot function *without* php and composer.
 Let's unpack what's happening under the hood and why that restriction exists, based on some experiences I've had in project onboarding.

 Sail isn't a standalone entity in that sense; it's essentially a pre-configured Docker environment specifically designed to simplify Laravel development.
 It relies on Docker to containerize your application and its dependencies, and that includes php and composer.
 Think of Sail as a facilitator, providing a standardized and repeatable environment.
 These elements are the core of a laravel application setup so it needs to be available as a baseline.
 It is important to first understand that Sail itself does not require php or composer to exist on *your host machine*.
 This is often confused, and this distinction is key.